jeremiahsb/abogen/README.md

 5. Enable **Websockets Support** on the main proxy screen (Audiobookshelf uses it for the web UI, and it keeps the reverse proxy configuration consistent).
 6. If you publish Audiobookshelf under a path prefix (for example `/abs`), add a **Custom Location** with `Location: /abs/` and set the **Forward Path** to `/`.
 That rewrite strips the `/abs` prefix before traffic reaches Audiobookshelf so `/abs/api/...` on the internet becomes `/api/...` on the backend.
 Use the same prefixed URL in Abogen’s “Base URL” field.

-After saving the proxy host, locate your folder ID and test the API from the machine running Abogen:
+After saving the proxy host, test the API from the machine running Abogen:

 ```bash
 curl -i "https://abs.example.com/api/libraries" \